scottpendlebury/scottpendlebury.github.io/_posts/2022-08-23-how-to-set-up-two-git-repositories-from-the-same-directory.md

     >`git --git-dir=.gittwo add .\chosen_content.json`

 4. Working with the second Git directory is exactly the same as it would be without using the `--git-dir` parameter.
-To complete our setup we need to commit the change, add the new remote and push the change, all while remembering to use the `--git-dir` parameter.
+To complete the setup you need to commit the change, add the new remote and push the change, all while remembering to use the `--git-dir` parameter.

     >`git --git-dir=.gittwo commit -m "Initial commit"`
     >